 Eventually, when Donn returned, he found a prosperous business that had already expanded to 16 locations within the US.

 Unfortunately, he also came back to a marriage that went sideways very soon after his return.
-And when Donn and his wife split, Sunny insisted on keeping the rights for the brand and the company.
+And when Donn and his wife split, Sunny insisted on keeping the rights to the brand and the company.

 Of course, she had done most of the work involved.
 So when it came to a legal battle, she won, and Donn wasn't even allowed to use the name Don the Beachcomber anymore.
 At least not within the US.